MOBILE DATING APP

-To create this conceptual product, I looked to a problem I have been eager to solve.
-When dating as an LGBTQ+ person, I struggle to meet other gay people in-real life.
+The idea for this product started with a problem that I have been eager to solve.
+When dating as an LGBTQ+ person, I've struggled to meet other gay people in-real life.
 I could be out at a bar or concert and always wonder, "Who here is also gay?"
 Since not everyone is openly out or identifiable as gay, determining a stranger's sexuality in-person can be difficult.

-About 37% of gay people are utilizing dating apps, where users clearly state their sexual orientation, gender, and dating preferences.
-However, online dating has its flaws and queer people still hope to make more genuine connections through meeting someone in-person.
+About 37% of gay people are utilizing dating apps and can find others based on their sexual orientation or gender preferences.
+Though online dating has helped with their search for a partner, queer people still hope to make more genuine connections through meeting someone in-person.

 By creating a check-in dating app for queer people, users can find other potential partners in public spaces.
-The app aims to connect LGBTQ+ users by enhancing the ability to see gay identities while at a location.
+The app aims to connect users by enhancing the ability to find LGBTQ+ people while at a location.

 Since there are safety concerns, the app has built-in verification features and the option to keep your photos hidden prior to meeting.
-The goal is to bridge the gap between creating a safe online community within the app and helping users make genuine connections in real life.
+The app requires a balance of creating a safe online community within the app and helping users make more connections in real life.

-With the current apps in existence, there has been some success in finding a partner.
+With the current apps in existence, some users have been successful in finding a partner.
 Among LGB adults who are married, living with a partner, or in a committed relationship, 28% say they met their current partner online, compared with 11% of partnered straight adults.

 I set-up remote interviews with five LGBTQ+ identifying participants about their experiences with dating and using online dating apps.
 My goal was to identify their pain points when dating and evaluate if being able to find other queer people in-person would benefit them.
 Link to full research plan here.